temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

  - Prepare your presentation
    - Use Power Point or equivelent presentation tool so that you can walk the team through your decision making process
-   - Break the presentation into sections of 1 to 3(max) pages eaach:
+   - Break the presentation into sections of 1 to 3(max) pages each:
      - The Problem (or Requirement)
        - What are we trying to solve
        - Past attempts at a solution